-Students who studied in Germany in previous years will assure you that almost everyone takes more than necessary.
-Keep in mind also that you will be carrying your own luggage when you arrive, so avoid bringing baggage that is so heavy that you cannot lift or move it without help.
+Students who studied in Germany in previous years will assure you that almost everyone overpacks.
+Keep in mind that you will be carrying your own luggage when you arrive, so avoid bringing baggage that is so heavy that you cannot lift or move it without help.

-Germany has a moderate climate in comparison with Wisconsin, but the weather is cold and unpleasant during the late winter and early spring.
+Germany has a moderate climate in comparison with Wisconsin, but the weather can be cold and unpleasant during the late winter and early spring.
 Be prepared for overcast skies and nonstop drizzle.
 Be sure to bring an umbrella, or plan on buying one shortly after you arrive.
-Most things you will want will be available once you get to Bonn, so avoid over-packing.
+Most things you will want will be available once you get to Bonn.
 Be aware that certain items, such as jeans and shoes, are more expensive in Germany than in the U.S.

 You will find that German students dress very similarly to U.S. students.
 Although the winter in Bonn may not be as cold as in Wisconsin, you will still need warm winter clothing-including a warm coat and heavy sweaters-which will also be useful if you travel to northern countries.
-Highly suggested Items: